auguth/pocs/TESTING-GUIDE.md

 ## Alternate Testing Methods

-- These below methods using Docker, can build and run a node shortly without requiring node specific dependencies, but unit & benchmarking tests cannot be verified.
+- The below two methods using Docker, can build and run a node shortly without requiring node specific dependencies, but unit & benchmarking tests cannot be verified.
-- Regarless of the choice, [front-end tests](#test-using-front-end) can be conducted
+- Regardless of the choice of any method, [front-end tests](#test-using-front-end) can be conducted

-**Docker Compose**
+**Docker Compose** (Method 1)

 1. Build & Run using Docker Compose: